galaxy-iuc/parsec/docs/commands/groups.rst

 groups
 ======

+This section is auto-generated from the help text for the arrow command ``groups``.

 ``add_group_role`` command
 --------------------------

-This section is auto-generated from the help text for the parsec command ``groups``.

 **Usage**::